tkgregory/cors-simulator/website/content/_index.md

 title: "CORS examples"
 ---

-A set of examples to demonstrate important CORS concepts.
+A set of examples to demonstrate fundamental CORS concepts.